Micromanaging has become a bit of a curse word in the business world.

 A critical component to eliminate micromanaging is to sharpen your own leadership skills.
 The more confident you are in your skills as a manager, the less tempted you will be to check in on projects.
 Micromanaging can stem from a place of insecurity in how you have planned a project or delegated tasks.

 Sharpen your leadership skills with a focus on time management and planning.
-If you have set reasonable goals and crafted a plan for projects, it is easier to delegate those tasks out to trusted employees than if you are operating only reactively.
+Choose an appropriate tool to manage your product backlog based on your team’s preferred workflow.
+If you have set reasonable goals and crafted a plan for projects, it is easier to delegate tasks to trusted employees.

 Scheduling and Project Management Software